 It's in the carriers' best interest to have many text messages flying across their networks.
 The wireless carriers (Verizon, AT&T, T-Mobile, etc.) could offer a $5 all-you-can-tweet (has a nice ring to it, no pun intended) monthly package.

 If you launch a version with paid advertising, then you can launch a premium service that scrubs all the ads -- say $4 per month for an advertising-free Twitter.

 Item 10 may be counter-intuitive.
 The key (and challenge) to all of these ideas: they need to be incorporated into the Twitter experience and enhance it rather than being interruptive detriments.
 If this isn't done properly, then competitors like Tumblr, Publr, Yammer, Six Apart (Pownce), Pluck, etc. could capitalize on any missteps.

 Erik Qualman is off this week.
-Today's column ran earlier on Search Engine Watch.
+This column was originally published on Jan 26, 2009.